tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that, when the `crypto` slot is elicited, only the three options will be valid, however, giving the user the chance to type any cryptocurrency name could be prone to errors, that is why using "Card Slots" could be useful.

-To create a "Card Slot," click on the gear icon next to `crypto` slot's prompt.
+To create a "Card Slot," click on the gear icon next to the `crypto` slot's prompt.

 ![Create a card slot](Images/create-card-slot.png)